The top 5 360-degree surveying cameras for mobile mapping in 2021.

 What is mobile mapping?

 Mobile mapping combines the maneuverability of a vehicle with several technologies for the collection of geospatial data.
-Some of these technologies include GNSS, LiDAR, radar, laser and various other systems, usually combined within a camera-like device which can be mounted onto a mobile platform.
-Some devices come as a camera and separate workstation which accompanies the camera within the vehicle.
+Some of these technologies include GNSS, LiDAR, radar, laser, and various other systems.
+They are usually within a camera-like device and mounted onto a mobile platform.
+Some devices come as a camera and a separate workstation that accompanies the camera within the vehicle.
 As one study on navigation puts it,

 Mobile mapping represents a heterogeneous type of sensor integration consisting of navigation sensors as well as imaging sensors, altogether time synchronized and mounted on a common platform.

-Through the use of mobile mapping, we can obtain digital maps (ones which are accessible on computers and smartphones, allowing the user to interact with it), GIS (geographic information system) data and georeferenced images and videos.
+Through the use of mobile mapping, we can obtain digital maps (ones that are accessible on computers and smartphones, allowing the user to interact with them), GIS (geographic information system) data, and georeferenced images and videos.
 But what does that mean for the average, everyday citizen?
 How is mobile mapping shaping our lives?

 Applications of mobile mapping